 Get started with Ubuntu Pro

 New to Ubuntu Pro?
 This how-to guide will help you understand how to activate your Ubuntu Pro subscription and choose which services to enable.
-Together, we will identify security updates available uniquely with an Ubuntu Pro subscription, and we will apply fixes.
+Together, we will identify security updates that are uniquely available with an Ubuntu Pro subscription, and we will apply fixes.

 We will start by getting a free, personal subscription.
-Then we will attach this subscription to your existing Ubuntu LTS machine and enable the Expanded Security Maintenance for Applications (esm-apps) in beta, to find out if any additional security fixes are available for you on your machine.
+Then we will attach this subscription to your existing Ubuntu LTS machine.

 What you'll learn